• Skip to main content

 Looking for recipes for Infusing Liquors and wondering how to make infused liquors?

 If you’ve been around this blog a time or two, you know that I often infuse my liquors for baking.
 It adds a bit of complexity to the flavour.
-Some certain spices and infusions really come through clearly in the baking.
+There are certain spices and infusions that really come through clearly in the baking.

 Today, I’m going to show you how to be creative with your packaging and get infusing – you only have a few weeks before Christmas, and it takes at least a few weeks to fully infuse the alcohol.